ayushj-18/procastinatepad/README.md

 -3D Printing from Printing legion

 -Side Notes: This was my first time using onshape, so this isn't my totally final design.
 I will make adjustments to it to make it look more clean.
-I will guarentee you I will waste absolutely no filament!!
+I will guarentee you I will waste absolutely not filament!!